Skip to main content

 Receive alerts via email:

-• Configure email notification preferences in your account settings
+• Configure delivery in your notification settings

-• Set frequency preferences
+• Set digest frequency where supported

 Configuring Alerts